Learning Acceptance for CRPS/RSD & Chronic Pain

 “Acceptance of pain is thought to reduce unsuccessful attempts to avoid or control pain and thus focus on engaging in valued activities and pursuing meaningful goals.”

 In recent research (Moore, H. et al. 2015) and in Cho, S. et al (2012) it has shown that acceptance

 …may be associated with better tolerance of pain.

 Again, in some fairly recent research studies, it has been shown that chronic pain acceptance although difficult to achieve is convincingly linked with better and more long term results including lessening the effects of stress and suffering.
 According to Fish, R. et al. (2010) Acceptance is

 being willing to experience pain without trying to avoid it, control it or reduce it.

-When you have any long term condition such as CRPS/RSD and chronic pain, it always seems a very long road and you may think that your life’s over and you can’t carry on or you just simply want to give it all up.
+When you have any long term condition such as CRPS or chronic pain, it always seems a very long road and you may think that your life’s over and you can’t carry on or you just simply want to give it all up.
 This is a common misconception.
 Acceptance is not actually asking you to give it all up or that your life is over.
-Instead what acceptance for CRPS/RSD and chronic pain is to actually move on with your life and your social activities, move on from trying to find that cure or specific treatment that will virtually make the CRPS/RSD or chronic pain disappear and carry on despite the pain that you have.
+Instead acceptance for CRPS/RSD and chronic pain is giving you a chance to give you some quality of life and to continue with your life and your social activities, move on from trying to find that cure or specific treatment that will virtually make the CRPS or chronic pain disappear and carry on despite the pain that you have.